demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 3. microsoft-atp-get-machines
 ***
 Retrieves a collection of machines that have communicated with WDATP cloud in the last 30 days.
-Note, only one of ip and hostname can be a comma-separeted list.
-If both given as lists, an error will appear.
+Note, only ip or hostname can be a comma-separated list.
+If both are given as lists, an error will appear.

 #### Base Command